DevelopBG/bghosh.github.oi/README.md

 ## Engineer @ Arkaype Project Executors (2014-2017)
-- planning engineer for the PGCIL (Gov. India) project, which involved the construction of a double-circuit 230 kV and 400 kV transmission line.
+- planning engineer for the PGCIL (Gov. India) project which involved the construction of a double-circuit 230 kV and 400 kV transmission line.
 Installation of HV transformers at the substation.